cscorley/dissertation/chapters/5_discussion/1_flt.md

 ## Feature Location {#sec:flt-discussion}

-Our analysis in Section \ref{sec:flt-results} shows significant affects between snapshots and changesets, and between batch changesets and changesets in the simulated environment.
+Our analysis in Section \ref{sec:flt-results} shows significant effects between snapshots and changesets, and between batch changesets and changesets in the simulated environment.
 The results are mixed between each subject system and are not generally conclusive.
 However, we argue this is desirable to show that